-What kind of technology could be implemented
+What kind of technology could be implemented?

-The possibilities are endless, and range from easy to implement, to super high-end intricate solutions.
+The possibilities are endless, and range from easy to implement to super high-end intricate solutions.

 Quick wins for energy efficiency

-One simple solution would be to ensure all of a building’s lightbulbs are energy saving bulbs.
+Ensure your building’s lightbulbs are energy saving bulbs.
 Also known as compact fluorescent lamps, this technology is considered to be four times more efficient (using 50-80% less energy) with a lifespan that is up to 10 x longer than standard incandescent bulbs.

 Automation for energy efficiency